 When Bathing In a Tub

 When you’re using a bathtub to bathe your dog, make sure you have everything you need close to you.

 Be around your dog to supervise them and never fill up your tub.
 If you have a showerhead, use it.
-If you don’t then get some buckets and use a ladle to pour the water over your dog’s body.
+If you don’t, get some buckets and use a spoon to pour the water over your dog’s body.

 Test the temperature of the water to make sure it’s not too hot or not too cold.

-Always keep the flow of water on a low setting.
-Don’t splash or use a high force of water on them.
-Place non-slip mats outside the tub, and around the bathroom to make it less slippery and to prevent any injuries.
+Always keep the flow of water in a low setting.
+Don’t splash or use a high force of the water on them.
+Place non-slip mats outside the tub and around the bathroom to make it less slippery and prevent injuries.

 Dogs have more sensitive skin than us as their skin pH value differs from ours.
 When you’re bathing your dog, don’t use human shampoos on them.

-There are mild and gentle hypoallergenic shampoos you can use if your dog has a healthy skin and coat.
-For those who don’t, the vet can help you pick one that will help their skin condition.
+There are mild and gentle hypoallergenic shampoos you can use if your dog has healthy skin and coat.
+The vet can help you pick one that will help their skin condition for those who don’t.